 “Today only” and “limited time ” offers can supercharge sales but make sure your shop floor teams have the capacity to install and remove them as required.
 Timed-out or confusing promotions can quickly result in disgruntled customers.
 They’re much less likely to walk through a store if they’ve missed a promotion, no matter how good it is!

 Now might be the time to strip back your promotions.
 You’ll want to focus your attention on what’s most important.
-With increased aisle widths and less display space, every pound spent on marketing materials needs to have more of an impact.
+With increased aisle widths and less display space, every pound spent on marketing materials needs to make an impact.

-Buying habits and trends are changing quickly so you may want to look at solutions to help you to be more reactive and nimble with store promotions.
-Limiting the quantity of offers doesn’t mean they need to be longstanding.
+Buying habits and trends are changing quickly, so you may want to look at solutions to help you to be more reactive and nimble with store promotions.
+Limiting the number of offers doesn’t mean they need to be longstanding.
 And, with so much uncertainty, it’s a good time to embrace trial and error.